microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamwork-teamtemplatedefinition-get.md

 ### Response
 The following is an example of the response

->**Note:** The response object shown here might be shortened for readability.
+> **Note:** The response object shown here might be shortened for readability.

 <!-- {
   "blockType": "response",
   "truncated": true,
-  "@odata.type": "microsoft.graph.teamTemplate"
+  "@odata.type": "microsoft.graph.teamtemplatedefinition"
 }
 -->